-- understand the principles of statistical methods and probability concepts that serves the foundations for the applications of methods in engineering. - understand the applications of various t-tests to various problems in the field of engineering. - understand the application of completely randomized designs (CRD) and randomized block designs (RBD) to different realistic problems in the field of engineering. - understand the applications of single and multiple regression analysis to the regression model arising in the field of engineering.
+To provide principles of statistical methods and probability concepts that serves the foundations for the applications of methods in engineering.

+To educate the student on the applications of various t-tests to various problems in the field of engineering.

+To educate the student on the application of completely randomized designs (CRD) and randomized block designs (RBD) to different realistic problems in the field of engineering.

-After the successful completion of the course the students will be able to
+To motivate the student on the applications of single and multiple regression analysis to the regression model arising in the field of engineering.